devnio/Flashcard-Viewer/README.md

 A flashcard viewer that takes as input a pdf file.

-I wrote this without knowing any of the libraries.
+I wrote this without knowing any of the libraries (so its probably not optimal at all).
 Improvised in an afternoon in order to visualize my iPad notes as flashcards.
 I made this work using this [pdf template](readme_material/flashcard_h_temp.pdf).

 Idea